gdurin/DMI_plots/README.md

 1. it outputs general statistics about available DMI data
 1. it offers the opportunity to keep the database available when new data are available (or have been missed)

-# Do you want to contribute to keep the DMI database update?
+# Do you want to contribute to keep the DMI database updated?

 Please write to g.durin at inrim.it for adding new data, or [open an issue](https://github.com/gdurin/DMI_plots/issues)